upamanyudas/upamanyudas.github.io/_case_studies/re-envisioning-ticketing.md

 For twenty years the company had sold one thing: a seat.
 A seat at a small-town Christmas gig, a seat at an 80,000-capacity cricket final, a seat in row H for the Friday release.
 Fifty million people a month opened the app.
 Ten million of them bought something.
 {: .cs-body-text}

-Everyone read that gap as a conversion problem.
-I read it as an audience nobody had designed for — forty million people showing up every month for something the product didn't sell.
+Everyone read that gap as a conversion problem, and every fix on the roadmap was pointed at closing it.
+I spent a month in the session logs before I'd say the other thing out loud: this wasn't leakage to plug, it was an audience nobody had designed for — forty million people showing up every month for something the product didn't sell.
 {: .cs-body-text}
 </div>